BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **"Looks like meat's back on the menu, boys!"** `ACTIVE`

 Upon Activation, Ugluk can kill a friendly Orc Warrior within 2" of him.
-All friendly Uruk-hai within 6" gain Fearless, and +1 To Wound until the end of that turn.
+All friendly Uruk-hai within 6" gain [Fearless], and +1 To Wound until the end of that turn.
 If Ugluk does this when the army is Broken, it will also count as triggering the Head Taker rule above.

 </div>

 ---
 <div class="unitCard" markdown>

 ### URUK-HAI CAPTAIN [65 POINTS]